AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 * When you customize object names using a Layout Template, we recommend that you assign your Layout Templates around your business units (Teams or Groups).
   We recommend that you use names that are clearly understood by the users of these business units, to avoid confusion.
 * Email notifications and delivered reports always contain object names as defined by the Layout Template of the user who generates the email.
 Your users should be prepared to see object names in their emails that are not related to their group or team, if they receive email notifications from users in other teams and groups.
   As a Workfront administrator, advise users to notice the icons associated with each object.
 The icons remain consistent between various object names and consistent with the default object, as it appears in the database.
-For a list of all Workfront icons associated with objects, see [Object icons](#understanding-object-icons).
+For a list of all Workfront icons associated with objects, see [Object icons](#object-icons).

   >[!TIP]
   >
   >For common tasks in your organization, consider creating custom documentation to reflect your terminology.

-## Object icons
+## Object icons {#object-icons}

 The Workfront documentation always refers to the default names of objects.
 If your objects have had their names customized, you can rely on the icon associated with them to understand which customized object corresponds to which Workfront default object.

-For more information about which objects can have customized names in Workfront, see * [Object names that can be customized using a Layout Template](#objects-that-can-have-customized-names).*
+For more information about which objects can have customized names in Workfront, see * [Object names that can be customized using a Layout Template](#object-names-that-can-be-customized-using-a-layout-template).*

 The following is a list of objects and their corresponding icons in Workfront.